 a.
 To raise the alarm, call Security at 3210 from any internal phone extension.
 Nyrstar Security can be direct dialed at 931-221-3210 from a mobile phone or contacted on Radio Security channel.
 Notify Security of the nature of the emergency and the exact location.

 The Security Officer will activate the evacuation alarm, or arrange a response by the appropriate emergency service.
 The EMERGENCY EVACUATION ALARM WILL BE A LONG WAIL SIREN TONE.

 - b.
 Where possible, make the work area safe, turn off equipment, notify others in the work area and then proceed via the nearest exit to the EAA.
-In case of tornado or lightning emergency, SMO contractors are to seek shelter in the rail/truck unloading building (EAA No. 2 on the Site Map in Appendix 3).
-Employees and contractors with indoor facilities are to seek shelter indoors during a lightning emergency and at their normal tornado shelter location during a tornado emergency. - Per National Oceanic and Atmospheric Administration (NOAA) lightning safety guidance, a lightning emergency will be activated when lightning is detected within 8 miles of the site.
-The emergency will be lifted and work may resume after 30 minutes of no detected lightning strikes within a 6 mile radius of the site. - Once at the EAA, the Team Leaders, Job Owners, or Contractor Supervisors will check off SMO personnel. - d.
+In case of tornado or lightning emergency, SMO contractors are to seek shelter in the Roaster I/A Room at the base of the Roaster (EAA No. 2 on the Site Map in Appendix 3).
+Employees and contractors with indoor facilities are to seek shelter indoors during a lightning emergency and at their normal tornado shelter location during a tornado emergency.
+See TP-563-00021, Section IV. - Per National Oceanic and Atmospheric Administration (NOAA) lightning safety guidance, a lightning emergency will be activated when lightning is detected within 8 miles of the site.
+The emergency will be lifted and work may resume after 30 minutes of no detected lightning strikes within a 6 mile radius of the site. - c.
+Once at the EAA, the Team Leaders, Job Owners, or Contractor Supervisors will check off SMO personnel. - d.
 Once checked off, Project personnel should await further instructions from the Team Leaders, Job Owners, or Contractor Supervisors such as when they can proceed back to their work area. - e.
 Do not restart work until notified by the Team Leaders, Job Owners, or Contractor Supervisors. - f.
 Emergency evacuation drills may be held at random intervals.